erisjacey/nus-notes/README.md

 Idk how useful they will be to others though.

-Notes are taken on an iPad Air 3 (Apple Pencil) and using GoodNotes 5.
+Notes are taken on:
+- an iPad Air 3 (Apple Pencil) and using GoodNotes 5
+- Notion (for dat sweet markdown convenience)

 I only got the iPad a few weeks back so I've only officially started making notes from this sem onwards (Y2S1).